-While your Chapter 13 payments are not reported to the credit bureaus, when you apply for a mortgage (refinance or purchase) while in a Chapter 13 Plan or within a year of your bankruptcy Discharge, your Chapter 13 payment history will be reviewed by the underwriter.
+While your Chapter 13 payments are not reported to the credit bureaus, when you apply for a mortgage (refinance or purchase) while in a Chapter 13 Plan or within two years of your bankruptcy Discharge, your Chapter 13 payment history will be reviewed by the underwriter.
 This review will consider your Chapter 13 payment with the same weight as a mortgage payment.
 Just one 30-day late payment will disqualify an otherwise approvable loan applicant.

 Exactly What Is A 30 Day Late Payment?